zwakele270904/Bright-TV-Viewership-Analysis/README.md

 ### Exploratory Analysis

+- Viewership across different provinces
-- What is the most watched and the least watched channel
+- What are the most watched channels
-- Which month has the most viewers
+- Which month has the most viewership
+- Do people watch more on weekdays or weekends
-- Which race contribute the most views
+- Which racial group has the most viewership
-- Which age group is dominant in terms of viewers
+- How does viewership vary across different age groups
+- Is there a different in viewerships between males and females
+- What are the peak hours for viewerships

 ### Data analysis